Hachaluu/GTSTv1_Security_tester/DAY3_linuxUSER.md.md

 # Overview of kali linux
 1. Information gathering
-● Tools for information gathering, in system, network, host
+● Tools for information gathering, in system, network, host Maltego
+Nmap
+Spider Foot
 2) Vulnerability Analysis
-● Tools for Finding Vulnerabilities
+● Tools for Finding Vulnerabilities nikto
 3) Web Application Analysis
 ● Tools for Finding Vulnerabilities and exploits on websites.
+Sql map
+zap wpscan
+burpsuit
 4) Database Assessment
 ● Tools for Finding Vulnerabilities and exploits on Databases.
+Jsql injection
 5) Password Attacks
-● Tools for exploiting Passwords for login, websites, application, windows..
+● Tools for exploiting Passwords for login, websites, application, windows.... ncrack
 6) Wireless Attacks
 ● Tools for exploiting Wireless Systems like wifi, bluetooth..
+Aircrack-ng
+wifite
 7) Reverse Engineering
-● Tools for exploiting Soft wares, Mobile Applications and any binary files
+● Tools for exploiting Soft wares, Mobile Applications and any binary files apk tool
 8) Exploitation Tools
-● Tools for exploiting Soft wares, Mobile ,Computers ,websites and any things
+● Tools for exploiting Soft wares, Mobile ,Computers ,websites and any things armitag metasploit
 9) Sniffing & Spoofing
-● Tools for Listening or hijacking networks
+● Tools for Listening or hijacking networks hamster
 10) POST exploitation
 ● Tools for Maintaining our access.
-Used after exploiting a system
+Used after exploiting a system mimikat2 backdoor
 11) Forensics
-● Tools for Doing researches and investigate a Cyber Attacks.
+● Tools for Doing researches and investigate a Cyber Attacks. binwalk autopsy
 12) Reporting tools
 ● Tools for Report preparation.
 After some forensic you will get data and you will write report and these tools will help you.
 13) Social Engineering tools
-● Tools Used for Social Engineering attacks
+● Tools Used for Social Engineering attacks beef
 14) System Services
 ● Buttons used to start some services.
 15) Usually used applications